papandreou/node-cldr/README.md

 available), and the returned hash will contain the ones that were found plus their dependencies.

-The original function names have been converted to camelcase and prefixed with `render`, and you need to use that naming convention when specifying the `types` array as well.
+The original function names have been converted to camelCase and prefixed with `render`, and you need to use that naming convention when specifying the `types` array as well.